miguel-kjh/Sylvia/data/nlu.md

 ## intent:choose_two_funds
 - I would like to spread it into two funds
-- both
-- either of the two
-- I would like to spread it into two funds.
 - two funds, please
+- I would like to divide it into two funds
+- two funds seems the best
+- better in two

 ## intent:deny
 - no